Withholding Tax Rules in Saudi Arabia

 - You are a non-resident receiving income from Saudi Arabia.

-- Identify the correct rate based on the type of payment.
+- Identify the correct withholding rate based on the payment type — the rates range from 5% to 20%.

-- Check for double taxation treaty benefits — the non-resident may qualify for a reduced rate.
+- Check for double taxation treaty benefits — obtain a valid tax residency certificate from the non-resident before applying reduced rates.

-- Remit the withheld tax to ZATCA within 10 days of the end of the payment month.
+- Remit the withheld tax to ZATCA within 10 days of the end of the payment month through the ZATCA portal.

-- File the withholding tax return (Form ZATCA WHT) on time.
+- File the withholding tax return on time — late filing triggers automatic penalties.

 What should you NOT do?

-- Do not pay non-residents without withholding — the Saudi company is liable for the tax even if it was not withheld.
+- Do not pay non-residents without withholding — the Saudi company is liable for the tax even if it was not withheld from the payment.

-- Do not apply treaty rates without documentation — you need a valid tax residency certificate from the non-resident.
+- Do not apply treaty rates without documentation — ZATCA requires a valid tax residency certificate from the non-resident's home country.

-- Do not file late — a 1% penalty per 30 days of delay applies on late withholding tax.
+- Do not miss the 10-day remittance window — a 1% penalty per 30 days of delay applies, and the deadline is stricter than most Gulf countries.